queens-py/queens/doc/source/tutorials/0-onboarding.rst

 as the command line.
 At first, this might seem cumbersome, but once you master a basic set of commands, it becomes super efficient!
-Check out `this article <https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners>`_ to start learning some basic Linux commands.
+Check out `this tutorial <https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners>`_ to start learning some basic Linux commands.
 *Bonus:* If you really want to become a nerd, also have a look at the `VIM editor <https://opensource.com/article/19/3/getting-started-vim>`_.